lesh1k/IPP-Labs/1/README.md

 Problem #3
 ==========

-As with Problem #3.
 Restructuring in order to meet all the requirements.